d0nkeyk0ng787/Cyber-Lab-Setup/AD Guides/Client to Domain.md

 ### Join client to domain

-If the server isn't a domain and is still a workgroup we must open up our **SConfig** and select option **1**.
+If the server isn't part of a domain and is still in a workgroup we must open up our **SConfig** and select option **1**.
 We then want to input **d** for domain and type in the domain we gave the server.
 Otherwise continue with next steps.

 First we must change the DNS settings for our **Win10** client to the ip of the server so that it can resolve the hostname of said server.